LMAS District Health Department releases Schoolcraft County COVID-19 testing results

-SCHOOLCRAFT COUNTY, Mich.
-(WLUC) - On June 13 and 14, 2020, 302 individuals were tested for the coronavirus in Schoolcraft County.
+On June 13 and 14, 2020, 302 individuals were tested for the coronavirus in Schoolcraft County.
 The free drive-through testing was provided by the Michigan National Guard in partnership with LMAS District Health Department, Michigan State Police, Schoolcraft Memorial Hospital, the Sault Ste.
 Marie Tribe of Chippewa Indians, and the Schoolcraft County Road Commission.
 Of the 302 people tested during the event all had negative results.

 While 100% negative results is nice to see, it is important to look at the details of those tested.
 First, 85% of those tested were over the age of 50.
 Second, the largest single age group tested, ages 61-70 had 107 tests, accounting for more than 35% of the weekend total.
 Combining the three oldest age cohorts into one group (ages 71-93), there were 116 people tested accounting for 38% of the total.
 Most of those tested, reported that they have been staying home, always wearing a cloth face covering if they have to go out in public, and maintaining physical distancing from those not in their household.
 The smallest age groups tested were those age 18-39 and represented only 8% of the total.